profLewis/fastDiff/README.md

 fast (DCT-based) differential

 Examples:
-  case 5: use the class in an optimisation
+  case 5: use the class in an optimisation.

+  This involves:

+      from PIL import Image
+      import urllib2

   ![case 5](images/case5.png)